SMCE3003 F25 Faith and Food

 Method of Teaching

-SMCE3003 Faith & Food will consist of four meetings on site at different places of worship over four consecutive weeks.
 Learners will actively participate in making and sharing meals on site, as well as touring the spaces.
-Lessons which bolster themes of dialogue, including short readings, videos, and reflective discussion will be used.
+Lessons which bolster themes of dialogue, including short readings, videos, and reflective writing will be used.
+A final culiminating assignment will tie together themes and teachings from all four sites.

+No foods containing pork or shellfish will be part of the menu at any site.
 USMC CE will make every effort to ensure that dietary needs will be accommodated, but we are unable to guarantee zero contact with certain allergens or other items (i.e. gluten, dairy, etc.), please contact ce.stmikes@utoronto.ca to inquire further.

 SMCE3003 is an elective course within the Diploma in Interfaith Dialogue.
 Learners who wish to complete this program can learn more on our website.
 Enrolment in this course is open to all learners.